ebzzry/barf/README.md

 * (quit)
 ```

-To upgrade ASDF to the latest version, run:
+Then, upgrade ASDF to the latest version:

 ```bash
 $ mkdir ~/common-lisp